Ram pressure stripping in the EAGLE simulation: Simulations and Galaxy Sample

 \subsection{Galaxy Sample Properties}

 In Figure \ref{fig1}, we present the initial properties of our sample, separated into ``neutral'' and ``ionized'' gas as described above.
-These are the properties of the galaxies in the first timestep at which we begin tracking them, before they are significantly affected by ram pressure.
+These are the properties of the galaxies in the first simulation output at which we begin tracking them, before they are significantly affected by ram pressure.

 The left panel of Figure \ref{fig1} shows the initial mass of neutral and ionized gas in each galaxy, with the color representing the stellar mass.
 Our sample contains a variety of galaxies in stellar and gas mass.
 Galaxies with large $M_{*}$ tend to possess very massive hot halos of ionized gas, whereas lower-mass galaxies have considerable variation in their neutral and ionized gas content.